 By default, replication for Cloud Bigtable is eventually consistent.
-This term means that when you write a change to one cluster, you will eventually be able to read that change from the other cluster, but only after the change is replicated between the clusters.
+This term means that when you write a change to one cluster, you will eventually be able to read that change from the other clusters in the instance, but only after the change is replicated between the clusters.

 If your instance is healthy, the delay for replication is typically a few seconds or minutes, not hours.
 However, if you're writing a large amount of data to a cluster, or if a cluster is overloaded or temporarily unavailable, it can take time for replication to catch up.
+Also, replication can take more time if your clusters are far apart.
 As a result, it's not normally safe to assume that you're always reading the latest value that was written, or that waiting a few seconds after a write gives Cloud Bigtable enough time to replicate the change.

 Cloud Bigtable can also provide strong consistency when replication is enabled, which ensures that all of your applications see your data in the same state.
-To gain strong consistency, you use the app-profile configuration for read-your-writes consistency that is described above, but you must not use the second cluster unless you need to fail over to that cluster.
+To gain strong consistency, you use the single-cluster routing app-profile configuration for read-your-writes consistency that is described above, but you must not use the instance's additional clusters unless you need to fail over to a different cluster.

 If an instance uses replication, you use application profiles, or app profiles, to control which clusters handle incoming requests from your applications.
 App profiles also determine whether you can perform single-row transactions, which include read-modify-write operations (including increments and appends) and check-and-mutate operations (also known as conditional mutations or conditional writes).

-If a Cloud Bigtable cluster becomes unresponsive, replication makes it possible for incoming traffic to fail over to the instance's other cluster.
-Failovers can be either manual or automatic, depending on which app profile an application is using and how the app profile is configured.
+If a Cloud Bigtable cluster becomes unresponsive, replication makes it possible for incoming traffic to fail over to another cluster in the same instance.
+Failovers can be either manual or automatic, depending on the app profile an application is using and how the app profile is configured.